Xander583/Blockbuster-Battle/CONDUCT.md

 ### Participation
 We will watch each other to see that we are completing our assignments, and assign them according to what we are capable of doing.

+### Meeting Times and Locations/Mediums (How will you decide on locations and times that suit all members)?
+Planned weekly meetings are at 4 pm Wednesday meetings over Discord and also In-class meetings.
+We decide on meeting times based on each individual's schedule.

+### Agenda and Minutes /Notes (Who will take them how will they be shared?)
+We will write down in a shared google doc at the start of the meeting what we will be going over, then we will each add notes as needed during the meeting.

+### Promptness (What do you expect and how will you handle lateness?)
+Overall, no ghosting: if something comes up just let us know, whether that be about completing a task or real life events.

+### Conversational Courtesies (How will the team encourage and reinforce active listening, sharing of the airtime, tangents, respectful dialogue, etc )
+The more things on the agenda, the less tangents there should be.
+In addition, we shall take turns talking and listening, giving people the opportunity to say something if they want to.

 ## Enforcement Responsibilities